There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 The first thing to note here is that you shouldn’t open your bag of coffee beans until you’re ready to use them.

-These days, most coffee vendors will put the bags of coffee through a process called ‘nitrogen flushing,’ which removes oxygen from the inside of the bag so that the beans keep for longer.
+These days, most coffee vendors use a process called ‘nitrogen flushing‘ to put the bags of coffee through, which removes oxygen from the inside of the bag, allowing the beans to stay fresh for longer.

-Once you’ve opened the bag, transfer them to a sealable container and store them in a cool, dry place that doesn’t get any sunlight.
+Once you’ve opened the bag, transfer the contents to a sealable container and store them in a cool, dry place that is out of direct sunlight.

 3. Grind your beans with a burr grinder

-We’re getting into the finer details now.
+We’re now getting into the finer details.
 Still, many coffee drinkers swear that using a burr grinder versus one with blades makes a big difference.

 Once again, this comes down to oxidation.
-Since the metal in a blade grinder heats up while grinding coffee beans, it also heats the beans themselves.
+Since the metal in a blade grinder heats up during the grinding process, it also heats the coffee beans themselves.

-This heat leads to more oxidation that you can avoid if you go with a burr grinder that breaks the beans apart rather than cuts them.
+This heat leads to more oxidation, which you can avoid by opting for a burr grinder that breaks the beans apart rather than cutting them.

 4. Make sure your coffee is finely ground

-When making espresso, you want your coffee to be ground appropriately, to the point where it’s slightly finer than sand but not so fine that the hot water has a hard time pushing through.
+When making espresso, you want your coffee to be ground to the right consistency, slightly finer than sand but not so fine that the hot water has a hard time pushing through.

 If the grounds aren’t at the proper level, it can lead to espresso that tastes either overly bitter or overly sour.